tokinifubara/Creative-Making/README.md

 + Your final portfolio must have a cohesive design language/aesthetic, inspiration or theme that you have researched and critically reflected on.
 + Your project files must be submitted as an Open Processing profile.
++ Your portfolio submission must have a title.
+Place this as the first heading of your "README" file.
 + Evidence of your critical engagement should be demonstrated in a 250-300 words "README" file that:
   - introduces your portfolio;
   - outlines the format of your sketches (ie. game, data visualization, pattern in nature... etc);
   - explains your themes and motivations;
+  - Place the links to your Open Processing profile at the bottom of your README file.
 + Evidence of appropriate research should be demonstrated in the 3-5 academic sources in your [annotated bibliography](https://library.leeds.ac.uk/info/1401/academic_skills/80/annotated_bibliographies).
   - Each source must be summarized, explaining its connection to your theme.
+  - Use this structure if you are unsure how to approach the annotated bibliography:
+    + Introduce the source (article, book, essay):
+      What is the text about?
+      What are the writer's main arguments or contributions.
+    + Explain how the source fits into your project:
+      What did you take away from reading this article?
+      Do you agree or disagree with some of the writer's arguments?
+      Why do you agree/disagree?
+      How did/will you incorporate the information into your project.
   - Summaries should be between 200-250 words for each reference.
   - Your citations must use the Harvard author-date style.
-[See the library guide for more on academic referencing.](https://arts.ac.libguides.com/referencing)
+[See the library guide for more on academic referencing.](https://arts.ac.libguides.com/referencing).
-+ Your portfolio submission must have a title.
-Place this as the first heading of your "README" file.

 SUBMISSION/HAND-IN DETAILS AND DEADLINES: TBA